An open API service indexing awesome lists of open source software.

 ```

-Directory monitoring can be stopped by pressing `Ctrl(Command)+C`.
+Stop directory monitoring by pressing `Ctrl(Command)+C`.

 ### Special Key Controls